 - Track exchanges, including taxes that might occur from a sale.

-However, if you sold these assets before your death, a taxable event will occur.
+However, a taxable event will occur if you sell these assets before your death.
 Track all your exchanges to ensure taxes are paid up.

 - Update your legal documents.